NextSDS Logo

 White Mineral Oil

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for SIPSPRAY 12E?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of SIPSPRAY 12E?

-SIPSPRAY 12E is a liquid appearing as colourless liquid with colourless color.
+SIPSPRAY 12E is a colourless liquid appearing as colourless liquid with colourless color.
 It has very mild odor.

 What is SIPSPRAY 12E used for?